 Sometimes I place my creamy shell pasta in the oven at 350 degrees F in an oven-safe dish to get it nice and bubbly.
 If everyone isn’t ready to eat yet, keep it in the oven!

 Boil water for pasta and follow directions on the shell pasta box.
-Typically 8-10 minutes to cook the medium shells.
+Typically 8-10 minutes to cook medium shells.

-In a dutch oven or wide stock pot, heat 2 Tbsp. of the olive oil over medium heat and cook ground turkey.
-Season ground turkey with salt and pepper.
+In a dutch oven or wide stock pot, heat 2 Tbsp. of the olive oil over medium heat and cook the ground turkey.
+Season the ground turkey with salt and pepper.
 Once cooked, place ground turkey in a bowl and set aside.

 Other seasonings that make a great addition, but not necessary include garlic power, onion powder, red pepper chili flakes, dried oregano and cayenne.

 Add red pepper chili flakes for a little heat!

 If you don’t want to use heavy cream, you can make this pasta creamy by using whipped ricotta. (or use half heavy cream and whipped ricotta, it’s fun to play with pasta recipes, you can’t really “mess” it up!)

 May sub shell pasta for a different shaped pasta such as rotini or penne.
 I’ve even made it with cheese tortellini and added in spinach as well for a fun twist!